Dental Granuloma

 FACT CHECKED

-In the following blog, we’ll discuss the symptoms, causes, and management options for Periapical Granuloma, as well as preventive measures.
+In the next blog, we will explain the symptoms, causes, and managing options for Periapical Granuloma and its prevention measures.

 What is Periapical/Dental Granuloma?

-When tooth decay is neglected for an extended period, the infection infects the tooth’s pulp.
-Eventually, it spreads to the periapical region, which surrounds the tooth’s root tip and contains bone, nerves, blood vessels, etc. This condition is known as periapical granuloma.
+When tooth decay is not given proper treatment over a long period, it infects the tooth pulp.
+Gradually, it reaches the periapical region surrounding the root tip of the tooth, consisting of bone, nerves, blood vessels, etc. This condition is called Periapical granuloma.

 Symptoms of Periapical Granuloma

-• Swelling : A swelling can be felt below the gums of the tooth, which can be present on the cheek or tongue side.
+• Pain: Pain and discomfort can be felt at the time of eating or taking food.
+Swelling: Swelling can be felt on the lower side of the gums of the tooth, which might be on the cheek side or the tongue side.

-• Pus : Sometimes, pus discharges from the sinus (tract from the root tip towards the gums), which can also lead to a bad taste in the mouth.
+• Pus: Sometimes, pus oozes out of the sinus, or tract from the root tip towards the gums, which can also create a bad taste in the mouth.

 How is periapical granuloma caused?